elinsky/Intern-Trading-Game/docs/game/appendix/glossary.md

 ## G

 **Gamma**: Rate of change of delta with respect to underlying price.

+**Gamma Scalping**: Trading strategy that profits from rehedging a delta-neutral position as the underlying moves (Hedge Fund core strategy).

+**Gamma Trading**: Managing options positions to profit from gamma through dynamic hedging.

 **Geometric Brownian Motion (GBM)**: Mathematical model for price evolution used in the simulation.